HelgeKeck/vcore-idex/doc/vaoc.md

 # **VAOC** - *Visual Assisted Offset Calibration*
 Use a cheap camera, like a raspi 5MP, to get easy, fast and perfect toolhead offsets.
 In seconds.
+- full RatOS 2.X compatibility
+- macros can easily be changed to work with toolchanger or other non RatOS printers
 - directly integrated into the mainsail user interface
 - ultra fast drag and drop XY-offset calibration
 - manual XY-offset calibration through the mainsail navigation buttons